NadiaLozovaia/wolt/README.md

 because it is unclear whether 7PM should be included.

 4. Zero values for fields cart_value, delivery_distance, number_of_items are intentionally allowed.
 Only negative values are considered as invalid.

+5. The function rounds the delivery_fee up to integers since the result value in the response must be in type int.